Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 In this blog, we explore the main differences between school-based and center-based learning and development programs in order to help you decide on the best course of action for your child.

-Applied Behaviour Analysis (ABA) is an evidence-based therapy that has proven to be an effective and reliable method for developing and improving social, language and communication, learning, and daily-living skills in autistic children.
+Applied Behavior Analysis (ABA) is an evidence-based therapy that has proven to be an effective and reliable method for developing and improving social, language, communication, learning, and daily living skills in autistic children.
 It consists of two major treatment methods: discrete trial training (DTT) and natural environment training (NET).
 DTT teaches target behaviors through simplified and structured steps (similar to a typical classroom setting), while NET focuses on learning through play and social interactions.

 As part of an ABA treatment program, a therapist will evaluate your child’s skills, abilities, and challenges.
-They will then tailor an individualized program designed to maximize overall development and skill acquisition, while at the same time decreasing problematic forms of behavior that impede learning.
-Another component of this intensive therapy is parent training, which has been found invaluable by parents who want to learn how to better engage, teach and support their child.
+They will then tailor an individualized program designed to maximize overall development and skill acquisition while decreasing problematic forms of behavior that impede learning.
+Another component of this intensive therapy is parent training, which has been found invaluable by parents who want to learn how to better engage, teach, and support their child.

 While this is undoubtedly one of the most effective special education options for children with autism, working 1:1 with a therapist may not provide educational opportunities associated with a classroom setting.

-This type of setting is highly conducive for socio-emotional development and affords children an opportunity to learn how to socialize with peers.
-When considering this approach it is important to keep two things in mind.
-First, that the setting must enable the child to catch up developmentally and second, that there will be limitations to the level of expertise of staff members compared to specially-trained therapists.
-Additionally, school-based programs alone do not allow for the frequency or intensity of training and supervision essential for quality programming, which may make the addition of more intensive forms of therapy necessary in order to achieve appropriate preschool developmental milestones.
+This type of setting is highly conducive to socio-emotional development and affords children an opportunity to learn how to socialize with peers.
+When considering this approach, it is important to keep two things in mind.
+First, the setting must enable the child to catch up developmentally, and second, there will be limitations to the level of expertise of staff members compared to specially trained therapists.
+Additionally, school-based programs alone do not allow for the frequency or intensity of training and supervision essential for autism in early childhood development.
+This may make the addition of more intensive forms of therapy necessary in order to achieve appropriate preschool developmental milestones.

 Discover more helpful autism resources from Lighthouse Autism Center.